Originally published by 12th Man Technology.

 Nothing is more distracting than having dust and crumbs on your keyboard.
 The good news is that this problem has an easy and quick fix; the Falcon Dust-Off Gas Duster Can is safe to use to clean the surface of your devices and will last you all semester.

-Laptops are slowly doing away with ports.
-In the case where you need to plug an HDMI cable into your device for presentations, an ethernet cable for faster downloads, or transfer data, the Cable Matters USB-C Multiport Adapter has your back.
+Ensure you’re well-equipped in your college dorm with a must-have: Laptops are moving towards a port-free design.
+For those moments when you need to connect an HDMI cable for presentations, an Ethernet cable for faster downloads, or transfer data, the Cable Matters USB-C Multiport Adapter has got you covered.

 Backing up your assignments and files can save you in situations where your laptop has unexpected issues or damage.
 Using an external hard drive can help keep your assignments organized, and safe, and your computer storage cleared up.

 Using a keypad during a lengthy study session can get tiresome.
 By getting an optical mouse, you can have more precise control over your programs and take a break from endlessly scrolling on your keypad.